stilley85/gilded_rose_tech_test/README.md

 As only a single test was given this wasn't much help so I began looking through the code to get an idea of what was happening.
 Once I had an idea of what the code was doing I decided the most useful thing to do would be to write tests before moving forward with refactoring the code.

+Once I'd written a testing suite I refactored the code to be easier for me to read and adapt.
+I then broke it down into methods, ensuring the tests remained passing throughout.
+These methods enable me to see I would need a separate class for each type of item so I created item type classes which inherited from the Item class.
+My tests all remained in the gildedrose_spec file which now relied on multiple classes so I pulled the relevant tests out into their own class spec files.